 The solution here is to find the “why.”
 Are people leaving the church?
 Are they not comfortable returning even with lifting restrictions?
 Do they not feel comfortable, in general?

-We get it; leadership is stretched thin.
-However, there are other solutions to helping your members feel valued.
-Starting by implementing small groups and other fun church events can help ensure that every member feels like they have a place.
+We understand that leadership is stretched thin, and you may not have time to reach out to members individually.
+However, there are other ways to help your members feel valued.
+Start by implementing small groups and other fun church events to ensure that every member feels like they have a place.

 3. Baptisms Aren't Happening

-Whether your church believes in infant baptism or baptisms after salvation, if it isn't happening your church might be in trouble.
+Whether your church believes in infant baptism or baptisms after salvation, if they're not happening, your church might be in trouble.

 If infant baptisms aren't happening, it could be because of the age of your church.
 If baptisms after salvation aren't occurring, it's a sign that people aren't being saved or don't understand the importance of baptism.